matomatical/8bIT-Project/README.md

 However, the scripts for automated building, testing and running the server *assume that the user is working in a unix environment* with access to `sh`, because the server is intended to be run on a unix VM.

 > To build, test and run on Windows, support is limited.
 However, you can give it a go.
-If you have access to `sh`, replace `build.sh`, `test.sh`, and `run.sh` in the following instructions with `build-win.sh`, `test-win.sh`, and `run-win.sh`, respectively.
+Simply replace `build.sh`, `test.sh`, and `run.sh` in the following instructions with `build.bat`, `test.bat`, and `run.bat`, respectively.
 These scripts are modified to use Windows-Java style classpaths, in which paths are separated by semicolons rather than colons.
+> Note that `run.bat` unfortunately does not support running forever.

 #### Build Instructions